Breast Pain

 -

-Breast Injury: This is most commonly from irritation of the pectoralis major muscle.
-Examples of activities that can cause this muscle pain include lifting weights, running, raking, rowing, and shoveling.
+Breast Injury: And irritation of the pectoralis major muscle.
+Activities that can cause this muscle pain include lifting weights, running, rowing, and shoveling.

 -